itz0/youtube-best-quality-download/README.md

 https://www.youtube.com/watch?v=9bZkp7q19f0

-Run with double click by mouse Youtube.bat file, then right-click by mouse and paste your copied youtube video full link to window and push enter key, after wait until the video is loaded on your local pc, depending on what you need, after downloading the file, you can immediately launch the player to watch the video and delete the file immediately after viewing.
+Run with double click by mouse **Youtube.bat** file from FFMpeg\Bin directory (also you may create link to youtube.bat file for Desktop), then right-click by mouse and paste your copied youtube video full link to window and push enter key, after wait until the video is loaded on your local pc, depending on what you need, your internet speed after downloading the file, you can immediately launch the player to watch the video and delete the file immediately after viewing.

 ## be happy =)